gkenderova/gkenderova.github.io/_projects/ohc.md

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         <h5>The Inspiration</h5>
-        It all started with an article published in The New Yorker called <a href="https://www.newyorker.com/magazine/2019/04/08/the-challenge-of-going-off-psychiatric-drugs" target="_blank">"The Challenge of Going Off Psychiatric Drugs."</a> In this piece, Rachel Aviv describes in detail the struggles of Laura Delano to get off of the medications she was prescribed by her providers.
+        It all started with an article published in The New Yorker called <a href="https://www.newyorker.com/magazine/2019/04/08/the-challenge-of-going-off-psychiatric-drugs" target="_blank">"The Challenge of Going Off Psychiatric Drugs."</a> In this piece, Rachel Aviv describes in detail the struggles of Laura Delano (pictured on the right) to get off of the medications she was prescribed by her providers.
 While Laura is an individual case, the article mentions a couple of online forums where people experiencing similar issues come together to seek advice and emotional support, as they embark on their individual journeys of discontinuing psychiatric drugs.
 One of these communities is Surviving Antidepressants, which we started looking into further, as it was one of the largest and longest-running forums on the topic.
-    </div>
-    <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/laurany.jpg" title="Pictur of Laura Delano" class="img-fluid rounded z-depth-1" %}
-    </div>
-</div>

         <h5>Exploration and Analysis</h5>
 Our team began exploring the forum in the summer of 2020, keeping an eye for recurring themes or concerns shared by forum members.
 In this initial stage, we ended up reading around 1,000 posts across more than 40 threads.
 Once we had a better idea of what the general recurring themes are, we started collecting and coding posts from one of the most popular sub-forums.
 We decided to focus on and gather data from threads that were started between 2017 and 2020.
 We made the decision to exclude any posts that engaged with the coronavirus pandemic.
+    </div>
+    <div class="col-sm mt-3 mt-md-0">
+        {% include figure.liquid loading="eager" path="assets/img/laurany.jpg" title="Pictur of Laura Delano" class="img-fluid rounded z-depth-1" %}
+    </div>
+</div>

 We analyzed posts from 25 threads to inform our [codebook](https://depstein.net/assets/docs/cscw21b_supplemental.xlsx).
 We then analyzed 148 threads, which resulted in a dataset of 8,713 posts in total.
 We met on a weekly basis to discuss any emerging new themes or any questions we might have.